Two shot dead on front porch in Eden, third in critical condition as sheriff seeks gunman

 Investigators believe that the group of victims was gathered on the porch at around 9:50 p.m.
 Sunday when one or more suspects fired shots from the woodline next to the house.
 The sheriff's office is calling the shooting a targeted crime.

-Anyone with information about the crimes should call 9-1-1 and report to local law enforcement immediately or call the Rockingham County Sheriff's Office at 336-634-3232.
+Anyone with information about the crimes should call 911 or call the Rockingham County Sheriff's Office at 336-634-3232.
 To leave an anonymous tip, call the Rockingham County Crime Stoppers Hotline at 336-349-9683.

 Contact Susie C. Spear at sspear@rockinghamnow.com, (336) 349-4331, ext.
 6140 and follow @SpearSusie_RCN on Twitter.